-With FDM print each layer is printed as a set of heated filament threads, which adhere to the threads below it and around it.
+With FDM printing, each layer is printed as a set of heated filament threads which adhere to the threads below and around it.
 Each thread is printed slightly offset from its previous layer.
 This allows a model to be built up to angles of 45°, allowing prints to expand beyond its previous layer’s width.
-When a feature is printed with an overhang beyond 45°, it can sag, and requires support material beneath it to hold it up.
+When a feature is printed with an overhang beyond 45°, it can sag and requires support material beneath it to hold it up.
 More information on overhangs and FDM can be found here.

 Bridging vs support

 There is an exception to this rule, however.
 Hot material can be stretched short distances between two points in a method known as bridging.
 Bridging allows material to be printed without support and with minimal sag.
 If a bridge is over 5mm long, generally, support is required to give an accurate surface finish.
 More information on bridging and FDM can be found here.

 Consider the letters Y, H, and T, and a set of associated 3D models.

 - The arms of a model of the letter Y can be printed easily.
 Even though the arms the of Y are outstretched, because they extend at 45 degrees or less, they do not require support.